Skylark0924/Machine-Learning-is-ALL-You-Need/README.md

 - Applications Part: **RL + NLP + CV**

-## Welcome everyone to help me finish this Ko Wu project by pull requests, give suggestions and issues!!!
+## Welcome everyone to help me finish this Ko Wu project by pulling requests or giving me some suggestions and issues!!!

 ## 关联知乎专栏 Associated Zhihu Blog